cwchentw/lightweight-cms/README.md

 $ php composer-setup.php --install-dir=$HOME/bin --filename=composer
 ```

-Install dependencies of mdcms with Composer:
+Install dependencies of Lightweight CMS with Composer:

 ```shell
 $ composer install --no-dev
 ```

-If you don't want to update your mdcms snapshot, you may safely remove all sample posts in *content* directory but not the directory itself, adding your awesome ones.
+If you don't want to update your Lightweight CMS snapshot, you may safely remove all sample posts in *content* directory but not the directory itself, adding your awesome ones.

-Instead, if you are going to update your mdcms copy, follow [this guide](/content/howto/how-to-upgrade-mdcms.md).
+Instead, if you are going to update your Lightweight CMS copy, follow [this guide](/content/howto/how-to-upgrade-mdcms.md).

-You can run a mdcms site locally with builtin web server of PHP:
+You can run a Lightweight CMS site locally with builtin web server of PHP:

 ```shell
 $ ./tools/bin/serve